Imagine More (Everything Imaginable)

 In 2016, she won Liverpool Council’s first annual Borrowed Wall Art Prize.

 Casula Powerhouse Arts Centre’s own technical installer Phu began painting in 2009.

 His work, which took four days to finish, depicts Liverpool through the image of a nest.

 Nguyen believes nests represent the hard work and care of a strong family leader.
 The colourful piece captures the strong presence of families in Liverpool, likening the area to a nest – a place for families to build a home and start a new life.

 Liverpool’s Harmony Tree

-Liverpool’s Harmony Tree is a reflection of the richness of Aboriginal heritage, cultural diversity and language which makes up the fabric of Liverpool.
+Liverpool’s Harmony Tree is a reflection of the richness of cultural diversity and language, including Aboriginal heritage, which makes up the fabric of Liverpool.

-The leaves of the Harmony Tree are made up of handprints of local community members, in this way signifying Liverpool’s ongoing commitment to an inclusive and cohesive community.
+The leaves of the Harmony Tree are made up of handprints of local community members, signifying Liverpool’s ongoing commitment to an inclusive and cohesive community.

 Bianca Yrure is a multi-disciplinary artist, who works as a painter and illustrator, and most recently has begun to explore more public ways of displaying art.
 Bianca has been involved in several group and solo exhibitions around Sydney since 2015, and aims to connect with people through her emotive paintings and drawings.
 Her art typically depicts trees as reminder that we are all part of a collective cycle of living and being.